xbeat/Machine-Learning/README.md

 Engineers in Machine Learning

 Engineers can indeed transition into the machine learning field, regardless of their background.
 This transition requires dedication, time, and continuous learning.
 The book by Osvaldo Simeone mentioned in the prompt is a valuable resource, but it's important to note that the transition is not limited to any specific background.
 Let's explore the key concepts and skills engineers need to develop for a successful transition into machine learning.

+## Types of Activation Functions

+Sigmoid Activation Function

+The sigmoid function transforms input values into outputs between 0 and 1, making it useful for binary classification problems and probability outputs.
+It features smooth gradients and was historically popular, though it suffers from vanishing gradient problems at extremes.

 ## Supervised Learning Algorithms in Python